-18.01 (a) All time worked on the following holidays shall be paid for at the rate of double time (2x): (The payment of double time (2x) has been suspended.
-Refer to the Letter of Understanding Re: Overtime Provisions)
+- 18.01 - All time worked on the following holidays shall be paid for at the rate of double time (2x):

 New Year's Day Labour Day

 Family Day Thanksgiving Day

 Good Friday Remembrance Day

-Victoria Day Christmas Day

-Canada Day Boxing Day

-Civic Holiday (1st Monday in Au ugust)

-and any such days which may be declared as a general holiday by the Federal and/or Provincial Governments.
+Victoria Day Christmas Day Canada Day Boxing Day Civic Holiday (1st Monday in August) National Day for Truth and Reconciliation and any such days which may be declared as a general holiday by the Federal and/or Provincial Governments.

 - (b) Each general holiday shall be observed on the calendar date on which it occurs.
-The occurrence of a general holiday on an employee's scheduled day off shall not affect the start date of the employee's return to work, or the rate of pay for that day. - (c) For commercial in town jobs, (Regular Monday to Friday work week), the following dates shall be recognized as scheduled days off: - December 28, 2020 - December 27, 28, 31, 2021 - December 26, 27, 30, 2022 - (d) When a general holiday occurs on a day on which employees are scheduled to work, an employee who opts to not work on the general holiday shall give the employer the earliest possible notice, but in any event not less than 3 working days before the general holiday.
+The occurrence of a general holiday on an employee's scheduled day off shall not affect the start date of the employee's return to work, or the rate of pay for that day. - (c) For commercial in town jobs, (Regular Monday to Friday work week), the following dates shall be recognized as scheduled days off: - July 1, 2023 observed on Friday or Monday - September 30, 2023 observed on Friday or Monday - November 11, 2023 observed on Friday or Monday - (d) When a general holiday occurs on a day on which employees are scheduled to work, an employee who opts to not work on the general holiday shall give the employer the earliest possible notice, but in any event not less than 3 working days before the general holiday.
 Such an employee who is in a camp will not be required to pay for the room nor shall the employee be penalized for opting to not work. - (e) No work shall be performed on Labour Day, except where safety to life or property makes it necessary.